Employee advocacy and employee engagement: a sweet combination

 While job security used to be enough to maintain employees in their organization, the new generations strive for opportunities that increase their skills, contribute to their company’s success, and have a dynamic corporate culture.
 In fact, a social advocacy program offers all of these elements!

-With the right thought-leadership pieces, easy-to-use tools, and an ongoing incentive strategy, social advocacy helps to increase employee satisfaction.
+With the right thought leadership pieces, easy-to-use tools, and an ongoing incentive strategy, social advocacy helps increase employee satisfaction.
 Employees come into the office with a desire to stay informed by the company’s content, act as team players, and proudly promote their company’s message on their networks to make an impact.

-Despite that the overall employee satisfaction percentage declined to 45%, companies can help increase this number and bring engagement back into the workplace by implementing a proper advocacy plan.
+Despite the overall employee satisfaction percentage declining to 45%, companies can implement a proper advocacy plan to help increase this number and bring engagement back into the workplace.

 Why engagement is important to the health of the company

-By integrating the digital tools to support and sustain a social advocacy program, companies can create a digitally-oriented work culture that brings employees together.
-Such tools need to create a positive employee experience that focuses on contribution, transparency, recognition of success, and not to mention satisfaction.
+By integrating digital tools to support and sustain a social advocacy program, companies can create a digitally-oriented work culture that brings employees together.
+Such tools must create a positive employee experience focusing on contribution, transparency, recognition of success, and satisfaction.

-Even in the days when employees don’t have a lot of free time on their hands, it’s essential that the advocacy tools are easy-to-use and allow employees to quickly share content with their followers.
+Even when employees have little free time, the advocacy tools must be easy to use and allow employees to share content quickly with their followers.
 When complemented by a proper advocacy strategy, this technology can do wonders for employees’ engagement and their company as a whole!

-The benefits of employee engagement to organizations are well documented, from how it affects retention, to productivity, to profit, and to the bottom line.
-For instance, companies with a formal engagement strategy in place are 67% more likely to improve their revenue per FTE on a year-over-year basis.
-According to the Corporate Leadership Council, highly engaged organizations also reduce turnover by 87% and improve performance by 20%.
+The benefits of employee engagement to organizations are well documented, from how it affects retention to productivity, profit, and the bottom line.
+For instance, companies with a formal engagement strategy are 67% more likely to improve their revenue per FTE year-over-year.
+According to the Corporate Leadership Council, highly engaged organizations reduce turnover by 87% and improve performance by 20%.

 Employees who serve as advocates are more engaged at work, and engaged employees are more likely to become better advocates – and this cycle continues.